 Lenders calculate mortgage interest by the month.
 To get a general idea of your monthly payment, you multiply the remaining principal on your loan by your interest rate and divide that resulting number by 12.

 If you want a more accurate estimate for your monthly mortgage interest, you can try one of the many mortgage calculators available online.
-This mortgage calculatormortgage calculator not only gives you an estimate for your monthly payment, but it also factors in other costs like homeowners insurance, property taxes, and private mortgage insurance.
+This mortgage calculator not only gives you an estimate for your monthly payment, but also factors in other costs like homeowners insurance, property taxes, and private mortgage insurance.